-In addition, the SBC-490 features a high speed PCI-bus IDE controller, which connects up to four IDE devices, including large hard disks, CD-ROM drives, tape backup drives or other IDE devices.
-It supports (through ATA PIO) mode 3 and mode 4 hard disks, enabling transfer rates of over 11 MB/sec.
-The built-in enhanced IDE controller provides a 4-layer 32-bit posted write-buffer and a 4-layer 32-bit readprefetch-buffer to boost IDE performance.
+Another feature of the SBC-492 is the inclusion of a high speed, local bus IDE controller.
+This controller supports (through ATA PIO) mode 3 and mode 4 hard disks, enabling data transfer rates in excess of 11 MB/second.
+Up to four IDE devices can be connected, including large hard disks, CD-ROM drives, tape backup drives, or other IDE devices.
+The built-in, enhanced IDE controller provides a 4-layer, 32-bit, posted write buffer and a 4-layer, 32-bit read-prefetch buffer to boost IDE performance.

-On-board features also include two high-speed RS-232 serial ports with 16C550 UARTs, one bidirectional SPP/EPP/ECP parallel port and one floppy drive controller.
-In addition to the 486's 8 KB of on-chip cache memory, the SBC-490 comes with an extra 128 KB or 512 KB of second level memory on-board.
+Onboard features include two high speed RS-232 serial ports with 16C550 UARTs, one bidirectional SPP/EPP/ECP parallel port and a floppy drive controller.
+In addition to the 486's 16 KB of onchip cache memory, the SBC-492 includes an extra 128 KB of L2 onboard cache memory.

-If program execution is halted by a program bug or EMI, the board's 15-stage watchdog timer can automatically reset the CPU or generate an interrupt.
-This ensures reliability in unmanned or stand-alone systems.
+If program execution is halted by a program bug or EMI, the board's watchdog timer can automatically reset the CPU or generate an interrupt.
+This ensures reliability in unmanned or standalone systems.

-The SBC-490 supports 5V EDO DRAM.
-It also provides four 72-pin SIMM (Single In-line Memory Module) sockets for its on-board system DRAM.
-These sockets give you the flexibility to configure your system from 1 MB to 128 MB of DRAM using the most economical combination of SIMMs.
-For optimal power management, the SBC-490 also supports the "Green" function.
+The SBC-492 supports 5 V EDO DRAM.
+It also provides four 72-pin SIMM (Single In-line Memory Module) sockets for its onboard system DRAM.
+These sockets give you the flexibility to configure your system from 4 MB to 128 MB of DRAM using the most economical combination of SIMMs.